thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ## tenant details

 Adds fields from Tenant to the message body or metadata.
-Available since **v2.3.1**.

 * **Select details** - list of the details that need to be added to the message.
 * **Add selected details to** - an option selector that allows the user to choose whether the fetched details should be added to the **Message** or **Metadata**.